 The Family Impact Institute is proud to announce that Wisconsin, North Carolina, Massachusetts, and Louisiana successfully conducted Family Impact Seminars on Family-Focused Foster Care Policy in 2015.
-Virginia and Rhode Island will conduct their seminars on Family-Focused Foster Care in the spring of 2016.
-Funding was provided by the Annie E. Casey Foundation.
+Virginia and Rhode Island conducted their seminars on Family-Focused Foster Care in spring 2016.
+The second half of North Carolina's Family Impact Seminar was presented in fall 2016.
+This project was funded by the Annie E. Casey Foundation.
+We thank them for their support but acknowledge that the briefing reports from each seminar are those of the Family Impact Seminars alone, and do not reflect the opinions of the Foundation.
+More information available on Family-Focused Foster Care, click here.

 The Massachusetts Family Impact Seminars held their 6th seminar March 25, 2015 on Mission Control: Reforming Foster Care and Child Protective Services.
 Featured speakers were Dr. Emily Douglas, Bridgewater State University; Dr. Melinda Guskwa, Rhode Island College; and Dr. Martha Henry, MJ Henry & Associates, Inc.